History of Women in the Marine Corps

 Nearly a year after the United States entered World War II, the United States Marine Corps authorized a Women's Reserve, becoming the last of the services to open its ranks to both genders.

-When publically announced in February 1943, the Marines had a goal of 1,000 female officers and 18,000 enlisted volunteers, and by the end of the war in 1945, there were 820 officers and 17,640 enlisted female Marines.
-These women served in non-combat roles – most in clerical positions, although some were parachute riggers, mechanics, radio operators, welders and more – and none served farther west than Pearl Harbor.
-Marine Corps commandant General Alexander Vandegrift said the presence of female Marines made it possible for the 6th Marine Division to be put to the field.
+When publicly announced in February 1943, the Corps had a goal of recruiting 1,000 female officers and 18,000 enlisted volunteers.
+By the end of the war, in 1945, there were 820 officers and 17,640 enlisted female Marines.
+These women served in non-combat roles, predominantly in clerical positions, although some were parachute riggers, mechanics, radio operators, welders and more, and none served farther west than Pearl Harbor, Hawaii.
+The Marine Corps Commandant at the time, General Alexander Vandegrift, said the presence of female Marines made it possible for the 6th Marine Division to be put to the field.

-Margaret A. Brewer was the first woman Marine general when she was promoted to brigadier general in 1978 and made the director of public affairs.
+Margaret A. Brewer became the first female Marine general when she was promoted to brigadier general in 1978 and made the director of public affairs.
 Fifteen years later, in 1993, 2nd Lt.
-Sarah Deal was the first woman Marine to be accepted into Naval aviation training.
-And five years after that, Carol A. Mutter was the first woman of any service branch to achieve three-star status when she was promoted to lieutenant general; prior to that promotion, she was in command of the 3rd Force Service Support Group in Okinawa, the first woman to command a Fleet Marine Force unit at the flag level.
+Sarah Deal became the first female Marine to be accepted into Naval aviation training.
+Five years later, in 1998, Carol A. Mutter became the first woman in any service branch to achieve three-star status when she was promoted to lieutenant general.
+Prior to the promotion, Mutter had been in command of the 3rd Force Service Support Group in Okinawa, the first woman to command a Fleet Marine Force unit at the flag level.

-In 2002, 1st Lt.
-Vernice Armour became the first black female combat pilot in the Marines – or any other service branch.
-As of 2006, women made up 4.3 percent of Marine officers and 5.1 percent of the Marines’ active duty enlisted force.
+In 2002, 1st Lieutenant Vernice Armour became the first black female combat pilot in any service branch.
+As of 2006, women made up 4.3 percent of Marine officers and 5.1 percent of the Corps' active duty enlisted force.

 The Marines; Marine Corps Heritage Foundation; Hugh Laughter Levin Associated, Inc.; 1998.